Confirmation from the Jerusalem Apostles, 1-10

 There are three marks of one who is crucified.
 One, he is facing in only one direction.
 Two, he can never turn back.
 And three, he no longer has any plans of his own.
 (A. W. Tozer)

 The passage as a whole (vv15-21) is about justification, how a righteous God can declare to unrighteous to be righteous.
 Paul repeatedly states that sinners are not justified by keeping the law (for the function of the law is to condemn sin and to pronounce judgement), but by God’s grace through faith.
 In order for me to be justified, the law’s just requirement must be met.
 God has provided a way for Christ to bear the penalty, and for me to share in the benefit of this through being united with him.
 In union with Christ ‘I died to the law’, v19, and ‘I have been crucified with Christ’, v20.
 But if so, I am not left free to break the law and live as I please.
 This is impossible, for my old sinful nature has been crucified, and Christ the Righteous One lives in me.

-Gal 2:21 I do not set aside the grace of God, for if righteousness could be gained through the law, Christ died for nothing!
+2:21 I do not set aside God’s grace, because if righteousness could come through the law, then Christ died for nothing!